openHPI/TeachingTeamGuidelines/docs/bestpractices/endofcourse.md

 Depending on the templates, the process of adjusting the system might take some time.
 So, the material needs to be provided at least two weeks before the documents are supposed to be issued.

 ### Document Types
-Currently, the platform supports two document types, *Record of Achievement (RoA)* and *Confirmation of Participation (CoP)*.
+Currently, the platform supports three document types, *Record of Achievement (RoA)*, *Confirmation of Participation (CoP)*, and *Certificate*.

 To earn a RoA, a user has to achieve a minimum of 50% of the available points in all assignments.
 We do not round but floor the percentages at this point.
 So 49.9% is not enough.

 To earn a CoP, a user has to visit a minimum of 50% of the available material.
 (Currently, starting a video is sufficient, a user does not have to watch it to the end - a fact that we do not communicate in general).

-In future, a third document-a *Certificate* will be offered.
-Basically, the requirements are the same as for the RoA.
-Additionally, the user will have to buy *Veriface*, a tool to verify that the registered user has taken the exam.
-The certificate will contain an image of the user which has been taken during the VeriFace calibration phase.
+The requirements for the *Certificate* are the same as for the RoA.
+Additionally, the participant has to book an online proctoring option that allows us to determine if the registered participant her-/himself has taken the required exams and assignments.

 Following are some examples for CoPs and RoAs templates and final documents.
+The Certificates additionally contain more detailed information about the course duration, course contents, grading, and the recommended ECTS credits.

 #### Record of Achievement